skip to Main Content

 Cartilage and Collagen (see #5 above)

-These offer you the most bioavailable form of iron and several B vitamins.
-However, they’re just dehydrated liver.
-Liver is 50-75% water.
+These do offer the most bioavailable form of iron and several B vitamins.
+However, they’re just dehydrated liver, so there’s not much nutrition in each capsule.
+The liver is 50-75% water.
 So if you spend $40 for a typical bottle of 180 or so capsules, you’re getting 8 to 12 ounces of liver.
 That’s $60 to $80 per pound.
 Quite a markup!
 No wonder there are so many companies now selling this stuff.

 That said, I have seen liver pills possibly correct longstanding anemia and other blood cell level abnormalities like high or low white counts for example.
-Of course, folks are cutting out seed oils at the same time, so not sure what helped most.
+Of course, folks were also cutting out seed oils at the same time, so I can’t be sure what helped most.

 PRENATAL VITAMINS (PNV)